azvoleff/so-simple-theme/about.md

 Network](http://www.teamnetwork.org), based at [Conservation International](http://www.conservation.org).

-I use a mixture of remote sensing, spatial modeling and statistics, and social survey techniques to investigate relationships between human and environmental change.
+I use a combination of remote sensing, spatial modeling and statistics, and social survey techniques to investigate relationships between human and environmental change.

 ## Contact Information